randyau/yt_dl/README.md

-quickie video downloader,
+Quick youtube video/audio downloader

-assumes video list is in videos.txt, one youtube video link per line
+assumes list of links is in videos.txt the first line *MUST* have either *audio* or *video* in it to tell it what to download one youtube video link per line

 It is pretty braindead and grabs the 1st high quality stream (usually the best one) it's presented with.
+Audio download will download audio-only mp4 files which you can extract using VLC

-Files are saved
+Files are saved in output/

 ## Dependencies